Smash the Mirror: In Storybrooke

-In the forest, Emma, whose powers are still out of control, wakes up from her vehicle and finds Henry standing there, telling his mother that everyone was looking for her.
-But as he tried to approach Emma, she accidentally pushes him away with her magic, resulting in Henry's ear being cut.
+In the forest, Emma, whose powers are still out of control, wakes up in her vehicle and finds Henry standing there, telling his mother that everyone was looking for her.
+But as he tries to approach Emma, she accidentally pushes him away with her magic, resulting in Henry's ear being cut.
 After Henry takes off, Emma is visited by Ingrid, who tells her that she should embrace her true self, but Emma takes off after the conversation, and heads to Gold's Pawn Shop, where Gold, sensing Emma was in the place by the way the items were coming to life, offered her a chance to rid herself of her powers, and gives her the location of a mansion as to where to meet him; unknown to Emma, Gold has other plans for her.
 Back at the loft, David, Mary Margaret, Killian and Elsa ponder their next plan by planning another search, when Henry arrives and tells them he found her, but failed to help her regain control of her magic.

 In the Vault, Regina wakes up after she and Robin Hood spent the night together.
-As Robin wakes up to embrace Regina, she is more concerned with the Once Upon a Time book and explains to Robin she that wants to find her happy ending and the author.
+As Robin wakes up to embrace Regina, she is more concerned with the Once Upon a Time book and explains to Robin that she wants to find her happy ending and the author.
 She later arrives at the loft with a locator spell to make their tracking of Emma easier.
 However, after Henry mentioned Emma drove off, Hook suspects Emma went to see Gold, so he sneaks off to call to and warn Emma about Gold's deception.
 Meanwhile, David and Mary Margret decide it might not be so bad if Emma got rid of her magic and became "normal," which causes Elsa, who overheard their conversation, to sneak out with the locator potion to try to find Emma on her own.
 Gold visits Ingrid and she realizes his plot to trap Emma in the Sorcerer's Hat and absorb her powers, so he can no longer be controlled by the Dark One's Dagger.
 When Ingrid tries to stop Gold, he uses a spell he collected from remnants of the urn, creating a force field to prevent Ingrid from warning Emma or interfering in the events to come.
 As Ingrid sees Emma traveling to the mansion, Ingrid uses her mirror to send an illusion of her to stop Emma.
 When Emma sees the sudden appearance of Ingrid's figure in the middle of the road, her car spins out of control and crashes, causing Emma to temporarily lose consciousness.